ZarnackGroup/m6Aboost/README.md

 ---

+## Citing m6Aboost

+> Körtel, Nadine#, Cornelia Rückle#, You Zhou#, Anke Busch, Peter Hoch-Kraft, FX Reymond Sutandy, Jacob Haase, et al. 2021.
+“Deep and accurate detection of m6A RNA modifications using miCLIP2 and m6Aboost machine learning.” bioRxiv. https://doi.org/10.1101/2020.12.20.423675.

+---

-# How to use it
+## How to use it
 Documentation (vignette and user manual) is available at the **m6Aboost's** Bioconductor landing page at http://bioconductor.org/packages/m6Aboost.

 ---

-# Citing m6Aboost

-> Körtel, Nadine#, Cornelia Rückle#, You Zhou#, Anke Busch, Peter Hoch-Kraft, FX Reymond Sutandy, Jacob Haase, et al. 2021.
-“Deep and accurate detection of m6A RNA modifications using miCLIP2 and m6Aboost machine learning.” bioRxiv. https://doi.org/10.1101/2020.12.20.423675.